Fusarium Wilt of Lettuce

 The disease is caused by the fungus Fusarium oxysporum forma specialis (f.sp.) lactucae.
 The forma specialis designation refers to the host range of this fungus; each forma specialis is a special form of the common soilborne fungus Fusarium oxysporum, which occurs worldwide.
 There are many special forms of Fusarium oxysporum, each with a unique host.
 The forma specialis lactucae infects only lettuce.
 Whereas the non-pathogenic form of Fusarium oxysporum is widely distributed, the special forms are not but only occur in areas where their specific hosts are regularly planted.
 All forms of Fusarium oxysporum can live off of soilborne organic matter for long periods, and consequently, once pathogenic forms are introduced into different areas, they persist in the soil for many years, even in the absence of their hosts.

-Cultural control of the disease begins with prevention of field infestation.
+Cultural control of the disease begins with the prevention of field infestation.
 As the pathogen is not readily airborne, the spread of the disease is through spreading contaminated soil or contaminated seed.
 To prevent spread, all soil should be removed from field equipment once the equipment leaves fields known to harbor the pathogen.
-In addition, seed should be tested for contamination if produced in areas where the pathogen is known to occur.
+In addition, seeds should be tested for contamination if produced in areas where the pathogen is known to occur.
 Since the fungus lives indefinitely on decayed organic debris, all residue from previous crops should be either tilled into the soil or removed from the production areas.

 Once a field is infested, the pathogen will persist for many years.
 Recent studies have shown that soil population levels can be reduced with either extended flooding during summer fallow or with extended periods of dry fallow.
 The disease appears to be more severe during the warmer early fall planting in contrast to the cooler early winter planting.
 Therefore, if a suspected contaminated field is considered for planting, seeding should be delayed until cooler early winter temperatures become established.